If you've been on the Internet for more than a few hours, then chances are you've become familiarized with the legend of Ronald Ernest Paul

 , or even most, of them.

-What Paul is probably best known for, on the Internet and in the "old media", is his highly devoted and motivated base of young supporters.
-Many of these supporters first rallied around him during the 2008 election due to his opposition to The War on Terror
+What Paul is probably best known for, on the Internet and in the "old media", is his highly devoted and motivated base of young followers.
+Many of these followers first rallied around him during the 2008 election due to his opposition to The War on Terror

 , his support for drug decriminalization, his Cool Old Guy